orbisius/orbisius-child-theme-creator/readme.txt

 = 1.3.5 =
 * Changed twitter non-ssl links to protocol relative URLs.
+* Added LOCK_SH for the file read operation

 = 1.3.4 =
 * Uses the recommended approach for loading css (since v.1.3.4)